signmotion/flutter_image_converter/README.md

 Requests and suggestions are warmly welcome.

-Contributions are what make the open source community such a great place to learn, create, and be inspired.
+Contributions are what make the open-source community such a great place to learn, create, and be inspired.

 If this is your first contribution, I'll leave you with some of the best links I've found: they will help you get started or/and become even more efficient.